What are the 2 Components of LRE in Arizona?

 The MDT is the team of professionals responsible for conducting the Child Find process in Arizona.
 A variety of experts make up this team, including:

 - Physical therapist

 - Parent or guardian

 The MDT will use a variety of assessments to determine if a child has a disability and requires special education services.
 These assessments may include observations, interviews, and academic and behavioral testing.
 Once the MDT has completed their evaluation, they will meet with the child’s parent or guardian to discuss their findings.

 If the MDT determines that the child does not have a disability, the child will not be eligible for special education services.

 What is Proper Restraint and Seclusion of Arizona Students?

 The proper restraint and seclusion of students with disabilities is a hot-button issue in Arizona.
 The state legislature has passed a law requiring all public schools to have a policy regarding the proper use of restraints and seclusions.
 This policy must be reviewed and updated every year.

-There are a few circumstances where restraints and seclusions can be used on students with disabilities.
-First, it can be used if the student poses an imminent threat of serious bodily injury to themselves or others.
-Second, it can be used if the student’s behavior is significantly disruptive and other de-escalation techniques have failed.
-Also, restrain and seclusion can be used if the student is engaging in self-injurious behavior, and restraint is necessary to prevent them from harming themselves.
+There are a few circumstances where the school can use restraints and seclusions on students with disabilities.
+First, they can use it if the student poses an imminent threat of serious bodily injury to themselves or others.
+Second, if the student’s behavior is significantly disruptive and other de-escalation techniques have failed.
+Also, they can use restraint and seclusion if the student is engaging in self-injurious behavior, and restraint is necessary to prevent them from harming themselves.

 Special Education Lawyers